| TAR(1) | General Commands Manual | TAR(1) |

 archive, or cannot preserve the user ID, group ID, file mode, or access and

-modification times when the -p
+modification times when the -p option is specified,

 a diagnostic message is written to standard error and a non-zero exit value